rails/importmap-rails/README.md

 ## Usage

-The import map is configured programmatically through the `Rails.application.config.importmap.paths` assignment, which by default is setup in `config/initializers/assets.rb` after running the installer.
+The import map is configured programmatically through the `Rails.application.config.importmap` assignment, which by default is setup in `config/initializers/assets.rb` after running the installer.
 (Note that since this is a config initializer, you must restart your development server after making any changes.)

 This programmatically configured import map is inlined in the `<head>` of your application layout using `<%= javascript_importmap_tags %>`, which will setup the JSON configuration inside a `<script type="importmap">` tag.
 After that, the [es-module-shim](https://github.com/guybedford/es-module-shims) is loaded, and then finally the application entrypoint is imported via `<script type="module">import "application"</script>`.
 That logical entrypoint, `application`, is mapped in the importmap script tag to the file `app/assets/javascripts/application.js`, which is copied and digested by the asset pipeline.